GlebBatykov/theater/README.md

 The exchange of messages between actor systems is carried out one-way, that is, in the case when two actor systems exchange messages remotely, both actor systems are deployed to their servers and each of them creates an independent connection to the other actor system.
 That is, servers act as receivers of messages, and connections are necessary for sending.

-An example of an actor system with a deployed Tcp server created by connecting to another actor system:
+An example of an actor system with a deployed Tcp server, created connection to another actor system:

 ```dart
 void main() {